• Home

 Four Peaks Brewing Co – Photo courtesy of Four Peaks Brewing Co.

-You can’t go to Tempe in the summer without a frosty glass of beer in hand, right?
+Tempe is hot in the summer so a frosty glass of beer is just what you need.
 The idea was to taste each craft brew from our box as we toured the brewery on Zoom.
-I didn’t want to open each selection and waste what I couldn’t drink since I’m all by myself, so I’ll chug it gradually.
+I didn’t want to open each can and drink it because otherwise I’d get drunk so I sipped on one as I listened to the presentation.

 Craft Beer from Four Peaks Brewing Co. in Tempe AZ